jmanyc/-FlyBabyFly-/README.md

 Using a terminal or command line, navigate to the FlyBabyFly folder and start the game by running "python2.7 main"

-The Highscore server will be up during the class to show how it works, but in general will NOT be up.
+The Highscore server will be up during the class presentation to show how it works, but in general will NOT be up.

 Instructions located inside the game, enjoy!